andrewabarca/bizible.en/help/configuration-and-setup/bizible-and-salesforce/creating-a-bizible-profile.md

    Done!

-   If you have any questions around creating a dedicated Bizible profile, please reach out to your success manager or [`[email protected]`](http://docs.marketo.com/cdn-cgi/l/email-protection#e89b9d9898879a9ca88a8192818a848dc68b8785).
+   If you have any questions around creating a dedicated Bizible profile, please reach out to your success manager or support@bizible.com.